AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 “tail signs” for observation cars should contact Virden Mfg.
 Co., 4124 W. 69th St., Mission, Kansas.

-The firm continued with production of F-3 Diesels and introduced Budd RDC cars as well, but by that time the
+The firm continued with production of F-7 Diesels and introduced Budd RDC cars as well, but the

 Auburn Model Trains.
 Although Auburn's offerings are highly regarded today, they were not very